Ksenija Pajčin: Death and aftermath

-Ksenija and her boyfriend of nearly two years Filip Kapisoda were heavily injured and nearly died in a car accident on 28 January 2010, just 47 days before they died in a murder–suicide.
+Ksenija and her boyfriend of nearly two years Filip Kapisoda were seriously injured and nearly died in a car accident on 28 January 2010, just 47 days before they died in a murder–suicide.
 On 16 March 2010, the bodies of the 32-year-old singer and her boyfriend were found in her apartment in the Belgrade neighborhood of Voždovac.
 Both had gunshot wounds to the head.
 Police suspected a murder–suicide, with Kapisoda as the shooter.
 Police were called to the house several nights earlier as the couple were reported by neighbors because Kapisoda had broken into Pajčin's apartment, knocking down the door.

 Early investigation reports stated that the dead bodies were discovered by the singer's mother, and that the gun used in the homicide was found next to Kapisoda's body.
 It is believed that the motive for the murder–suicide was jealousy.
 Bojana Ranković, the main investigator for the murder of Pajčin, said that she was warned through a text message that Kapisoda would kill her.
 In addition, the pistol used by Kapisoda was not his own, leading investigators to believe that someone else may have been involved.

 Pajčin was buried in a white coffin on 20 March 2010 in the cemetery Novo groblje in Belgrade, the day after Filip's funeral (which was attended by their mutual friend, singer Goga Sekulić).
 Her funeral was attended by Goca Tržan, Mira Škorić, Romana Panić, Ana Nikolić, Neda Ukraden, Bora Drljača, Indira Radić, Danijel Alibabić, Darko Kostić, Vanesa Šokčić, Saša Dragić, Marina Tucaković, and Nada Topčagić, among others.

 Her grave has been desecrated three times since the burial.
 The first time was in April 2012 and again in November that same year by an unknown person.
 The picture on her tombstone was broken, evidently by a hammer.
 The grave was vandalized a third time in February 2013, when an unknown person again broke the picture on her headstone, scattered the flowers that had been placed at her grave and broke the candle holders next to her grave.